Bobo (gorilla): Death and legacy

-Head controversy
+Controversy over Merrill Spencer's ownership of Bobo's skull

 Shortly after the remains were transferred to the Burke Museum, a University of Washington graduate student discovered that Bobo's head was missing.
 As a result, the museum indefinitely postponed skeletonization—the process of separating flesh from bone—as an incomplete skeleton was of little educational value.
 However, in 1975, the failure of the Burke's storage freezer in which the remains were stored made skeletonization immediately necessary.

 In 1978, Daris Swindler, the Burke Museum director, was told that the skull may be in the possession of Merrill Spencer, a physician who had attended Bobo's autopsy.
 Then in 1981 Spencer allowed David Humphries, a writer for the Seattle Weekly, to take a picture of Bobo's skull.
 However, when asked by Humphries, Spencer refused to give the skull to the Burke.
 After Spencer's death in 2006, his employees decided to reunite Bobo's skull with the rest of the skeleton, and after some negotiating, the skull was given to the Burke in 2007.